-Some managers prefer to mix tall fescue with Kentucky bluegrass.
-Such mixtures of two or more compatible species often show better turf quality than a single species because one of them will be more resistant to prevailing diseases or other stresses that come over time.
+Some turf managers prefer to mix tall fescue with Kentucky bluegrass.
+Such mixtures of two or more compatible species often produce a better-quality turf than a single species because one of the species will be more resistant to prevailing diseases or other stresses that come over time.
 For example, research has shown that in some years, diseases such as Rhizoctonia brown patch infects tall fescue without affecting Kentucky bluegrass.
-At other times, dollar spot severely affect Kentucky bluegrass while tall fescue has resistance.
+At other times, dollar spot severely affects Kentucky bluegrass while tall fescue is resistant.

-Seed distributors often sell turf-type fescue blends that combine several different tall fescue cultivars or bluegrass.
+Seed distributors often sell turf-type tall fescue blends that combine several different tall fescue cultivars.
 These blends are ideal for home lawn use and are generally less expensive than buying single varieties.

 Use of the forage-type tall fescues is not recommended, as this type of tall fescue, although persistent, results in lower lawn quality than turf-type cultivars.
 Its use should be restricted to roadsides and other low-profile turf sites.
 If used, the seeding rate should be increased to 10 pounds of seed per 1,000 square feet.

 The availability of many new tall fescue cultivars provides fresh options for cool-season turf in the Transition Zone.
-Several of these varieties offer resistance to some of the common turf diseases, especially to dollar spot and summer patch.
-Therefore selecting the more resistant varieties will improve turf quality.
+Several of these varieties offer resistance to some of the common turf diseases, especially brown patch.
+Therefore, selecting the more resistant varieties will improve turf quality.
 The new varieties generally will still require fungicides for the control of brown patch.